 Bedrooms aren’t impossible to pack, but the thought of having to pack up your bedroom may overwhelm you just the same.
 Many of you keep your bedrooms comfortable and cluttered because you’re probably not parading every guest you entertain there – it’s your private space where you sleep and keep however you choose.
 In order to motivate you to pack up before the moving company arrives; use this simple guide for packing up your bedroom.

 Grab the Right Supplies

 Before you check out the bedrooms, ensure that you purchase the appropriate packing and moving supplies.
-Buy an assortment of moving boxes, plenty of tape, multipurpose shears and different colored permanent markers to accommodate your bedroom contents.
-Assess each bedroom; adding furniture and other major household items to your moving inventory list, taking note of anything requiring special attention when packing or by the moving company.
+Buy an assortment of moving boxes, plenty of tape, multipurpose shears, and different colored permanent markers to accommodate your bedroom contents.
+Assess each bedroom; add furniture and other major household items to your moving inventory list, taking note of anything requiring special attention when packing or by the moving company.

 As always, go through the decluttering process by evaluating what must be trashed or donated and what you’ll keep.
 Remember to set aside anything you absolutely need and pack it separately in an overnight bag.

 To avoid getting overwhelmed and efficiently pack, start with smaller household items like jewelry, books, and contents other than clothing found in dresser drawers, nightstands, and closets.
 Children can pack up their own bedrooms as long as they know where to start and have supervision.
 Pack valuable jewelry as well as heirloom pieces and take them with you, so they’re safeguarded from loss or theft.